Poles vent fury at court's further restrictions on abortions

 A protest also took place outside Kaczynski's home Thursday night, after the Constitutional Court presented its abortion law ruling.
 Police used tear gas and detained 15 people then.

-Opposition parties in Poland, the European Union's human rights commissioner and international human rights organizations criticized the court's decision as violating women's rights.
-It leaves a pregnancy endangering a woman’s health or life, or resulting from rape or incest as the only legal grounds for obtaining an abortion.
+Domestic and international human rights groups criticized the court's decision as a violation of women's rights.
+The only legal grounds remaining for an abortion in Poland will now be danger to the woman's health or life, or pregnancy resulting from rape or incest.

 The decision takes effect when it is officially published in the Journal of Laws, which could happen within days or weeks.